By Suzy Strutner, managing editor

-“I don’t have a good way to measure it, but we’ve certainly had a huge increase in brand awareness,” Gaglani said, noting a "massive" increase in website traffic from the first quarter of the fiscal year to the second.
+“I don’t have a good way to measure it, but we’ve certainly had a huge increase in brand awareness,” Ganglani said, noting the 5x increase in website traffic from April to March.

 “I don’t have a good way to measure it, but we’ve certainly had a huge increase in brand awareness."